-The design features of Proposed Action will enhance visual character of the Project Site and surrounding area.
+The design features of the Proposed Action are proposed to enhance the visual character of the Project Site.
 These features include the five distinctly articulated building segments and architectural details, along with lighting, landscaping, and streetscaping.

 The proposed building's consistency with the surrounding character, particularly, the question of excessive similarity or dissimilarity or inappropriateness of design, will be addressed by the Village of Mamaroneck Board of Architectural Review.
 It is that Board's statutory obligation to render its decision based primarily on those factors, as articulated in the Village Code.
 The Proposed Action must obtain the Board of Architectural Review's approval prior to the issuance of a Building Permit.